Injury-prone but capable of brilliance: Is it time for Manchester United to ditch Pogba? | Goal.com

 Is it time for Manchester United to ditch Paul Pogba?

-Manchester United take on Watford this weekend in the Premier League and a win could end up taking them to within a point of Chelsea in fourth place.
+Manchester United take on Watford in the Premier League on Sunday and a win would, perhaps only temporarily, take them to within a point of Chelsea in fourth place.

 With over half of the season left to play, United manager Ole Gunnar Solskjaer would be in a strong position to argue that the momentum is with his side in their pursuit of a Champions League place.